-You can start shopping with Afterpay by simply signing up and linking your debit or credit card.
-There’s no paperwork or complicated approvals process.
-All you have to do is sign up and confirm your details and you’re good to go.
-Simply select Afterpay as your payment option at checkout.
+Start shopping with Afterpay by signing up and linking your debit or credit card.
+Then select Afterpay as your payment option at checkout.

-At the time of purchase, you’ll need to pay the first quarter of the total amount, with the remaining three quarters paid back every two weeks after that.
-You’ll receive reminders before payments are due and they’ll be processed automatically when the time comes so that you don’t have to worry about it.
+At the time of purchase, you’ll need to pay the first quarter of the total amount.
+The remaining three quarters are paid back every two weeks after that.
+You’ll receive reminders before payments are due, and payments are automatically processed.

 - No extra cost.
 It works like a no-interest loan.
-You have a lot longer to pay and you don’t have to pay a cent more than the actual cost of the item.
+You have several weeks to pay, and you don’t owe a cent more than your purchase price.